Meetanshi25/Covid-Tracker/README.md

 # Covid-Tracker

 1).
-This is a coronavirus tracker Dashboard website which shows stats across various cities and countries.
+This is a coronavirus tracker Dashboard website that shows stats across various cities and countries.

 2).
 The data fetched with help of API, is represented in the form of